-- All children must be signed in by their parent or person who delivers the child to our Service - An educator is to check the sign in sheet ensuring families have signed their child in.
-If families have not signed the child in, the educator, or nominated supervisor will sign the child in, complying with Regulation 158. - An educator will greet and receive each child to ensure the child is cared for at all times. - A locker, hook or shelf space will be made available to children and their families.
+- All children must be signed in by their parent or the person who delivers the child to our Service - An educator is to check that families have signed their child in.
+If families have not signed the child in, the educator or nominated supervisor will sign the child in, complying with Regulation 158. - An educator will greet and receive each child to ensure the child is cared for at all times. - A locker will be made available to children and their families.